-3.3.1 The Hiring Process
+The Hiring Process

 The hiring process is one that involves managers on all levels.
-According to Boeing first and second level managers, new hires are typically found through internships.
+According to Boeing first and second level managers, new employees are typically found through internships.
 This is the preferable method to hire new engineers as it gives the company an opportunity to observe the individual for several weeks prior to an offer of employment.
-It is not unheard of to receive 300-500 applications for a single internship position at Boeing.
+It is not unheard of to receive 300-500 applications for a single internship position.
 Schools with desired program experience are given some preference.
-Managers are looking for something unique on a resume that distinguishes the individual, such as a personal experiences to include a pilot's license, leadership positions, or "design, build, fly" type projects.
-Often the interns are B.S. students waiting for graduate school or graduate students themselves.
-Once the pool is narrowed down, a thirty-minute telephone interview is conducted with the finalists to determine the "fit."
-Interns who are hired into some organizations work on a group intern project.
-A final report/presentation is then required.
-Interns are tracked by projected graduation date as they are a potential pool of candidates for employment.
-Exceptional interns are offered an Engineering Leave of Absence (ELOA).
+Managers are looking for something unique that distinguishes the individual's resume, such as a personal experiences to include a pilot's license, leadership positions, or design, build, fly type projects.
+Often the interns can be B.S. students waiting for graduate school or graduate students themselves.
+Once the pool is narrowed down, a thirty-minute telephone interview is usually conducted with the finalists to determine the "fit."
+Interns who are hired in some organizations work on a group intern project.
+A final report/presentation is required.
+Exceptional interns are offered Engineering Leave of Absence (ELOA) and interns are tracked by projected graduation date as they are a potential pool of candidates for employment.

-3.3.2 New Hires: perspectives on Boeing
+New Employees: perspectives on Boeing

-New hires have definite perspectives on Boeing and how it operates.
-Most new hires perceive that Managers are aware of their professional goals.
-Twice yearly meetings between the supervisor and the new hire are used for setting and evaluating goals.
+New employees have definite perspectives on Boeing and how it operates.
+Most new employees perceive that Managers are aware of their professional goals.
+Twice yearly meetings between the supervisor and the new employees are used for setting and evaluating goals.
 Sometimes project goals/timelines are unrealistic and must be adjusted.
-Twice yearly meetings may not be enough.

-All new hires expressed the desire to receive more feedback on job performance.
-Success/satisfaction seemed to be measured through performance reviews... which isn't enough.
-New hires needed to develop a personal satisfaction for a job well done without receiving any recognition or praise.
-New hires are generally pleased with their career path but their job must be challenging.
-Programs such as Learning Together, REACH, ONE, and Mentorships are available for the new hires, however people are often unaware that these programs exist.
+Twice yearly meetings are a minimum and may not be enough.
+All new employees expressed the desire to receive more feedback on job performance.
+Success/satisfaction seemed to be measured through performance reviews which isn't enough feedback.
+Lack of feedback requires new employees to develop a sense of personal satisfaction for a job well done without receiving any recognition or praise.
+New Employees are generally pleased with their career path but to be fully satisfied, their job must be challenging.
+Programs such as Learning Together, REACH, ONE, and Mentorships are available for the new employees; however, people are often unaware of these opportunities.